MewsSystems/gitbook-booking-engine/booking-engine-widget/use-cases/using-your-own-date-inputs.md

 In this guide, you've learned how to add a simple form with date inputs to your page and connect its submit button to the Booking Engine Widget.
 So when users select their dates and submit the form, the Booking Engine Widget will open with those dates already selected.
-The Booking Engine Widget API supports more than just setting dates - see the full [Booking Engine Widget API Reference](../reference.md) to find other options you could use.
+The Booking Engine Widget Javascript API supports more than just setting dates - see the full [Javascript API Reference](../reference.md) to find other options you could use.